-Our mission is simple: We want to better understand how gender socialization in early adolescence occurs around the world, and how it shapes different measures of health and wellness for individuals and their communities.
+The Global Early Adolescent Study seeks to better understand how gender socialization in early adolescence occurs around the world, and how it shapes health and wellness for individuals and their communities.

 The ages 10 to 14 are among the most critical for human development, yet one of the most poorly understood stages of the life course.
 While biological processes are universal, the social contexts within which they occur vary considerably.
 During this transition, young people are expected to assume socially defined gender roles that shape their future sexual and reproductive health.